-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was responsible for all complaints in the practice. - We saw that information was available to help patients understand the complaints system, there was a designated complaints leaflet and a poster in the patient waiting area.
+- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system, there was information in practice leaflet, a poster in the patient waiting area and information was available on the practice website.